kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 **Deferred metadata** (e.g. network drivers like DRANet): `PrepareResourceClaims` returns without `Device.Metadata` (or with an empty result) because device details are not yet available — network configuration (IP addresses, interface names, MAC addresses) only becomes known after CNI runs during `RunPodSandbox`.
-The CDI spec is still created at prepare time, but no metadata file is written yet.
-The driver writes the file later via `MetadataUpdater.UpdateRequestMetadata()` from its NRI `RunPodSandbox` hook.
+The CDI mount is still done at prepare time with empty metadata.
+The driver writes the file via `MetadataUpdater.UpdateRequestMetadata()` from its NRI `RunPodSandbox` hook, before the pod starts.
 See [Metadata Lifecycle](#metadata-lifecycle) for the full sequence.

 In both cases the framework:
 1. Generates CDI specs that bind-mount the driver's metadata file into containers at a well-known container path